You’re Not Leading Your Team.

 You’re dealing with:

-• Work that comes back half-done or wrong
+• Work that comes back half-done, late or wrong

 • Constant follow-up just to keep things moving

-• Decisions your team should be making-but aren't
+• Decisions your team should be making - but isn't

-• Projects that drag longer than they should
+• Projects that drag because ownership is unclear

-• You being the safety net for everything
+• You becoming the safety net for everything

 It’s frustrating.